ihmeuw-msca/ihmeuw-msca.github.io/docs/02-mrbrt.md

 This model is useful when a covariate is represented as a range.
 For example, often population-level data are indexed by age group.
 We can represent this in the model as `alt_cov = c("age_start", "age_end")`.
 Or if a relative risk estimate corresponds to a comparison of two BMI ranges, we specify the model as `alt_cov = c("b_0", "b_1")` and `ref_cov = c("a_0", "a_1")`.
 When predicting out, we need to set a constant reference level and varying alternative level.

 For `LogCovModel`, our regression model can be represented as

 $y = ln(1 + X_{alt}\beta) - ln(1 + X_{ref}\beta)$,

-where $X_{alt} and $X_{ref} are the design matrix for the alternative and reference groups.
+where $X_{alt}$ and $X_{ref}$ are the design matrix for the alternative and reference groups.
 They could be either covariates or the spline design matrices from the covariates.

 When we want to include the random effects, we always assume a random "slope",

 $y = (\frac{ln(1 + X_{alt}\beta) - ln(1 + X_{ref}\beta)}{X_{alt}-X_{ref}} + u)(X_{alt}-X_{ref})$

-For ratio model it doesn't need 'intercept', due to the reason of we are considering relative risk, where measurement is invariant with the scaling of the curve.
+Ratio models do not need an intercept specified, as we are considering relative risk where measurement is invariant with the scaling of the curve.

-In the ratio model, if we set `use_re=True`, we automatically turn on the `use_re_mid_point`, since for log relative risk, we always consider the random effects as the random average slope.
+In the ratio model, if we set `use_re=TRUE`, we automatically turn on the `use_re_mid_point`, since for log relative risk, we always consider the random effects as the random average slope.

 We use spline to parameterize the relative risk curve in the linear space, and all the shape constraints are in linear space.